jupegarnica/garn-validator/README.md

 All behaviors run the same algorithm but differs in what returns and how behaves.

-There are seven behaviors that can be divided in two categories:
+There are six behaviors that can be divided in two categories:

 - It stops in first error (bail):

-  - `isValidOrThrow` returns `true` or it throws (default export)
+  - `mustBe` returns the value evaluated or it throws. (default export)
-  - `isValid` returns `true` or `false`
+  - `isValid` returns `true` or `false`,  never throws
   - `isValidOrLog` returns `true` or `false` and log error, never throws
-  - `mustBe` returns the value evaluated or it throws

 - It collects all Errors:
   - `hasErrors` returns null or Array of errors, never throws
+  - `mustBeOrThrowAll` returns the value evaluated or throws AggregateError
   - `isValidOrLogAll` returns `true` or `false` and log all errors, never throws
-  - `isValidOrThrowAll` returns `true` or throws AggregateError

 ### mustBe

 `mustBe` returns the value evaluated or it throws.
-Same as isValidOrThrow but returns the value itself.
+Same as mustBe but returns the value itself.

 ```js
 let input = "Garn";